MiraGeoscience/geoh5py/docs/content/geoh5_format/analyst/objects.rst

 *To be further documented*

 - Vertices represent the four corners of the geolocated image.
-Note** :
+Note:
    Should be arranged as a rectangle currently, since Geoscience ANALYST does not currently support skewed images.
 - No cell data.